 For the past two years, Melinda Ciccarelli has been Amelia’s Summit DD Developmental Specialist for the EI program.
 “I enjoy bringing knowledge into the home for the parents to utilize,” Melinda said.
 “Amelia needs time to work, play, relax, and just be like any other kid.
 So I suggest strategies to do just that,” she continued.

-Melinda also recently helped Shelly access funds from the Family Engagement Program to purchase an adaptable chair for Amelia.
+Melinda also recently helped Shelly access funds to purchase an adaptable chair for Amelia.
 The chair unfolds from the size of a briefcase and can be easily adjusted and repositioned for play time, feedings, and more.
 “It’s the best piece of equipment we own.
 I can take it anywhere.
 I can’t say enough good things about it,” shared Shelly.

 “I’m very excited to see how Amelia will progress with her therapies and equipment,” Shelly said.
 In the near future, Amelia will be fitted with a small wheelchair to expand her mobility.
 “It’s not about ‘my kid is in a wheelchair.’
 It is something that opens up the world to her,” she continued.